jayarerita/obsidian-ai-text-formatter/README.md

 ## 💰 Cost Information

 Usage costs vary by AI service and model selection.
-Each service offers different pricing tiers:
+Each service offers different pricing tiers.

-- **OpenAI**: Multiple models with varying costs, from economical to premium
-- **Google Gemini**: Competitive pricing with generous free tier
-- **Anthropic Claude**: Premium pricing for high-quality processing

-*Check current pricing on each service's website for the most up-to-date information.*
+_Check current pricing on each service's website for the most up-to-date information._

 ## 🛠️ Development